Y-O-S-H/1_Food/README.md

 ###Addiction

-	Q: When is addiction a problem?
+	Q: When is ANYTHING called an addiction?
-	A: When it begins to impact parts of your life that used to make you happy, whether that involves people or just yourself.
+	A: When it stop the parts of your life where you remember feeling happy and fulfilled.
+The problem and answer could easily affect only you, or you and those around you.